kripikroli/dev_bitcoinminer/_posts/2017-05-17-guidelines-to-start-buying-and-investing-bitcoins.md

 <h2>Coinbase</h2>

 <p>For people residing in the U.S., you can consider Coinbase as your perfect spot.
 Coinbase provides its customers with bitcoin at a supposed mark up of one percent additional to the current market price.
 U.S. residents can choose to sync their banks accounts and Coinbase wallets.
-In line with this scenario, payment transfers in the future will surely be a hassle-free one.
-This company will also provide you the privilege to buy bitcoin automatically from time to time.
+In line with this scenario, payment transfers in the future will surely be a hassle-free one.</p>

+<p>This company will also provide you the privilege to buy bitcoin automatically from time to time.
 For example, if you plan to buy $50 in bitcoins during the first day of each month, <a href="/eft-drive-drives-bitcoin-for-quick-rebound/">Coinbase enables</a> you to set and schedule up and automatic buy for that certain amount. </p>

 <p>Always take note of the company’s terms and conditions ahead before you start to utilize their service.
 If you happen to subscribe to an auto bitcoin service, therefore you cannot really control the price in which the bitcoin is going to be bought the same day of each month.
 Remember that Coinbase doesn’t work as an exchange like you buy and also sell bitcoins directly from their firm.
 Because their firm has to get these coins from other purchaser, a delay or disruption may arise upon laying orders by the time the fast market moves. </p>